Ani-RudE/FCC-Javascript_Learn/JavaScript_Notes.md

 #

+# Assignment Operator

-# Storing Values with the Assignment Operator
+## Storing Values with the Assignment Operator
 ```
 var a;
 var b=2;